About

 Our History

 In the early 17th century, the Yemassee Indian Tribe, who inhabited the island and the surrounding Lowcountry, gave Callawassie its name, translating to “calm waters.”
 In the early 1800’s, the island was owned by James Hamilton, a lawyer and politician who served as mayor of Charleston and also as South Carolina’s governor.
 It is believed that Hamilton oversaw the development of Callawassie Sugar Works, a complex for processing sugar cane into sugar, though the actual architect is unknown.
-The old mill's tabby remnants can be found on the island to this day and are the only example of industrial tabby in the entire state.
-Over the centuries, the island housed a thriving indigo plantation, and also served as a southern playground for some of the nation’s elite.
+The old mill’s tabby remnants, a type of concrete made from lime, oyster shells, and sand, can still be found on the island today and are the only example of industrial tabby in the entire state.
+Over the centuries, the island housed a thriving indigo plantation and later became a southern playground for some of the nation’s elite.
 It was in 1981 that Callawassie Island established its modern identity and has since evolved into the flourishing, private community it is today.

 Our Residents